Top-Up Screen A/B Testing

 What do we know about the users?

-• Users are hesitant to keep a large balance in PayPay due to security concerns
+Users are hesitant to keep a large balance in PayPay due to security concerns: this came up repeatedly in user interviews, suggesting that the barrier isn't just habitual, it's emotional.

-• Many users lack visibility into their monthly PayPay spending, leading them to top up small amounts repeatedly as their balance runs low
+Many users lack visibility into their monthly PayPay spending: without a clear reference point, users default to topping up small amounts reactively as their balance runs low, rather than planning ahead.

 How do we going to solve it?